-The original Arabic word from which the Turkish one evolved was qahwah which referred to a type of wine which was thought to have been made from the pulp of fermented coffee berries.
-However, there are some suggestions that the word originated from Kaffa, a kingdom in medieval Ethiopia which exported the coffee plant to Arabia.
+The original Arabic word from which the Turkish one evolved was qahwah which referred to a type of wine that was thought to have been made from the pulp of fermented coffee berries.
+However, there are some suggestions that the word originated from Kaffa, a kingdom in medieval Ethiopia that exported the coffee plant to Arabia.

 In 1645, the first coffee shop opened in Venice and then, following the defeat of the Turks by the Holy Roman Empire at the Battle of Vienna, the first coffeehouse opened in Vienna using the supplies obtained from the spoils.
 It is also at this point that it started to become popular to add milk to the drink.

 Through efforts made by the Levant Company, coffee was introduced into England with ever-increasing quantities being brought in by the British and Dutch East India Companies.
 The first coffeehouse in the country was The Queen’s Lane Coffee House in Oxford which was established in 1654 and is still trading today.
 The first coffeehouse in London opened later in the same year and twenty years later there were 3000 of them across the country.

 In around 1720 a French naval officer by the name of Gabriel de Clieu took coffee plant seedlings from the main botanical garden in France to the island of Martinique in the Caribbean.
 A blight had affected the cacao plantations there and so only three years later coffee had replaced cacao in most of them.
 By 1770 there were nearly 19000 coffee plants on the island and from here the cultivation of coffee plants spread to the rest of the Caribbean islands as well as to Mexico.